ronnielutaro/ronnielutaro.github.io/README.md

 ## Personal Website
+### Overview
-A Personal Website for Ronnie Lutaro where he gets to talk about what he's up to lately and all the latest stuff that he's working on.
+The Official Website for Ronnie Lutaro.
+This is where he gets to talk about what he's up to lately and all the latest stuff that he's working on.